 Will you get diabetes if you indulge your sweet tooth?
 Can fruit rot in the stomach if eaten after a meal?
 Is all fish fat good for you?

-Dr Shanker Pasupathy, Senior Consultant and Director of the LIFE Centre at Singapore General Hospital (SGH) answers these and other food- and mealtime-related questions, debunking popular nutrition myths and presenting the facts.
+Dr Shanker Pasupathy, Senior Consultant and Director of the LIFE Centre at Singapore General Hospital (SGH), a member of the SingHealth group, answers these and other food- and mealtime-related questions, debunking popular nutrition myths and presenting the facts.

 Myth 1: Fruit should be eaten on an empty stomach; if it is eaten with other foods it can cause fermentation and rot in the stomach, affecting digestion